-- Fortnightly awarding, in Celebration Assembly, of Class of the Week certificate and 'looking after' Anthony the Attendance Ankylosaurus. - Fortnightly announcements of Class of the week for attendance in the Newsletter - Promoting the importance of school attendance in learning discussions especially PSHE sessions - Annual certificates for 100% attendance are awarded at the end of each academic year
+- Sharing the Annual attendance Target for individuals and classes to aim at. - Fortnightly awarding, in Celebration Assembly, the 'Class of the Week' certificate and 'looking after' Anthony the Attendance Ankylosaurus. - Fortnightly announcements of Class of the week for attendance in the Newsletter - Promoting the importance of school attendance in learning discussions especially PSHE sessions - Annual certificates for 100% attendance are awarded at the end of each academic year